-2. Characterise the commonalities/differences between the three pathological tissue types, in health and disease.
+1. Characterise the cellular and molecular commonalities/differences between the three pathological tissue types;

-3. Investigate a candidate mechanism mediating the tissue stiffening/ECM changes common across the three diseases.
+2. Investigate a candidate mechanism mediating the tissue stiffening/extracellular matrix changes common across the three diseases;

 Techniques and Skills: